Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

 The following result is the technical core for the proof of Theorem \ref{cor:anisotropic}.
 It applies in particular to spin groups.

 \begin{thm} Let $k$ be a number field.
-Let $G$ be a semi-simple simply connected $k$-simple linear algebraic group.
-If $G$ contains a closed subgroup $G'\sbt G$ with $G'$ a $3$-dimensional semi-simple simply connected linear algebraic group such that $G'(k_{\infty})$ is non-compact, then $G$ satisfies \textbf{(APSA)} off $\infty_k$. \end{thm}
+Let $G$ be a semisimple simply connected $k$-simple linear algebraic group.
+If $G$ contains a closed subgroup $G'\sbt G$ with $G'$ a three-dimensional semisimple simply connected linear algebraic group over $k$ such that $G'(k_{\infty})$ is not compact, then $G$ satisfies \APSA off $\infty_{k}$. \end{thm}

-According to \cite{Kne65} and \cite{Plat2}, the non-compactness of $G_S=\prod_{v\in S} G(k_v)$ is also a necessary condition in order that the semi-simple simply connected group $G$ satisfies \textbf{(SA)} off $S$.
-When $S=\infty_k$ and $k$ is not totally real, the non-compactness condition becomes vacuous.